rleber/bun/doc/object_classes.md

 LazyArray (mixes in Indexable::Basic and Comparable)

+Generally, the source for these classes is contained in either the lib/slicr directory (for the various Slicr classes), or in the lib or lib/bun directories.

 _Other Modules and Classes_
 These classes define various miscellaneous objects and methods, such as: